aws-samples/toolbox-for-aws-iot/README.md

 ```

 ### AWS IoT Rule SQL Lambda
 AWS IoT can invoke a Lambda function on the MQTT message for advanced processing.
 If you want to invoke a Lambda function, you must grant AWS IoT `lambda:InvokeFunction` permissions to invoke the specified Lambda function.
-As part of each IoT SQL statements test run the Toolbox creates a temporary IoT rule with the name prefix `iottoolbox_ingest_`.
-The [documentation to call a Lambda](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sql-functions.html#iot-func-aws-lambda) shows a more detailed overview.
+As part of each IoT SQL statements test run the Toolbox creates a temporary IoT rule with the name prefix `iottoolbox_ingest_` followed by a unique id.
+The IoT rule needs to be referenced as source ARN as part of the permission policy of the Lambda function.
+The [documentation how to call a Lambda function](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sql-functions.html#iot-func-aws-lambda) shows a more detailed overview.

 Here is an example to how to grant the `lambda:InvokeFunction` permission using the AWS CLI:
 ```